Schinzel Hypothesis on average and rational points: Random conic bundles

 \section{Random conic bundles}

-A classification of Enriques--Manin--Iskovskikh~\cite[Thm.
-1]{isk} states that smooth projective geometrically rational surfaces over a field, up to birational equivalence, fall into finitely many exceptional families (del Pezzo surfaces of degree $1\leq d \leq 9 $) and infinitely many families of conic bundles $X\to \P^1_k$.
+The classification of Enriques--Manin--Iskovskikh~\cite[Thm.~1]{isk} states that smooth projective geometrically rational surfaces over a field, up to birational equivalence, fall into finitely many exceptional families (del Pezzo surfaces of degree $1\leq d \leq 9 $) and infinitely many families of conic bundles $X\to \P^1$.
 The generic fibre of a conic bundle over $\Q$ is a projective conic over the field $\Q(t)$ which can be described as the zero set of a diagonal quadratic form of rank 3.
 We consider the equation \beq {eq:defisko} { a_1 \prod_{j=1}^{n_1}P_{1,j}(t)\, x^2+a_2 \prod_{k=1}^{n_2}P_{2,k}(t)\,y^2 +a_3 \prod_{l=1}^{n_3}P_{3,l}(t)\,z^2=0,} where $a_1, a_2, a_3$ are fixed non-zero integers and $ P_{ij}\in \Z[t]$ is a polynomial of fixed degree $d_{ij}$, for $i=1,2,3$ and $j=1,\ldots,n_i$, where $n_1>0$, $n_2>0$ and $n_3\geq 0$.
 Let $d=\sum_{i,j}d_{ij}$.
-We write $\m_{ij}\in\Z^{d_{ij}+1}$ for the coefficients of the polynomial $P_{ij}(t)\in\Z[t]$ of degree $d_{ij}$, and write $\m=(\m_{ij})\in\Z^{d+n}$.
-Let $U_\m\subset \P^2_\Z\times\A^1_\Z$ be the surface given by the equation (\ref{eq:defisko}) together with the condition $\prod_{i,j} P_{ij}(t,\m_{ij})\neq 0$.
+We write $P_{ij}(t,\m_{ij})$ for the polynomial of degree $d_{ij}$ with coefficients $\m_{ij}\in\Z^{d_{ij}+1}$, and write $\m=(\m_{ij})\in\Z^{d+n}$.
+Let $U_\m\subset \P^2_\Z\times\A^1_\Z$ be the scheme given by equation (\ref{eq:defisko}) together with the condition $\prod_{i,j} P_{ij}(t,\m_{ij})\neq 0$.
 The proof of the following theorem is given in~\S\ref{proof_thm3}.